PLATO (computer system): Other efforts

 Between 1973 and 1980, a group under the direction of Thomas T. Chen at the Medical Computing Laboratory of the School of Basic Medical Sciences at the University of Illinois at Urbana Champaign ported PLATO's TUTOR programming language to the MODCOMP IV minicomputer.
 Douglas W. Jones, A.B.
 Baskin, Tom Szolyga, Vincent Wu and Lou Bloomfield did most of the implementation.
 This was the first port of TUTOR to a minicomputer and was largely operational by 1976.
 In 1980, Chen founded Global Information Systems Technology of Champaign, Illinois, to market this as the Simpler system.
 GIST eventually merged with the Government Group of Adayana Inc. Vincent Wu went on to develop the Atari PLATO cartridge.

 CDC eventually sold the "PLATO" trademark and some courseware marketing segment rights to the newly formed The Roach Organization (TRO) in 1989.
 In 2000 TRO changed their name to PLATO Learning and continue to sell and service PLATO courseware running on PCs.
 In late 2012, PLATO Learning brought its online learning solutions to market under the name Edmentum.

 CDC continued development of the basic system under the name CYBIS (CYber-Based Instructional System) after selling the trademarks to Roach, in order to service their commercial and government customers.
 CDC later sold off their CYBIS business to University Online, which was a descendant of IMSATT.
 University Online was later renamed to VCampus.

 The University of Illinois also continued development of PLATO, eventually setting up a commercial on-line service called NovaNET in partnership with University Communications, Inc. CERL was closed in 1994, with the maintenance of the PLATO code passing to UCI.
 UCI was later renamed NovaNET Learning, which was bought by National Computer Systems (NCS).
 Shortly after that, NCS was bought by Pearson, and after several name changes now operates as Pearson Digital Learning.

+The Evergreen State College received several grants from CDC to implement computer language interpreters and associated programming instruction.
+Royalties received from the PLATO computer-aided instruction materials developed at Evergreen support technology grants and an annual lecture series on computer-related topics.